Snow on the Beach

 "Snow on the Beach" is a song by the American singer-songwriter Taylor Swift from her tenth studio album, Midnights (2022).
-It features background vocals from the American singer-songwriter Lana Del Rey.
-The two wrote the track with Jack Antonoff, who also produced the song with Swift.
-"Snow on the Beach" is a love song about two people falling in love with each other simultaneously.
-It includes a midtempo dream pop and bedroom pop production containing synths, plucked violin, and a reverbed bass.
+She wrote the track with the featured artist Lana Del Rey and Jack Antonoff, who produced it with her.
+A midtempo dream pop and bedroom pop tune, "Snow on the Beach" is a love song about two people falling in love with each other simultaneously.
+The production contains synthesizers, plucked violin, and a reverbed bass, and Del Rey contributes with backing vocals.
+It was issued to US triple-A radio as the second single from the album on November 7, 2022.

-The song was met with mixed reviews; some praised it for what they deemed a wintry production and engaging lyrics, but critics and fans alike found Del Rey's contribution underwhelming.
-This response influenced Swift to release a version featuring "More Lana Del Rey", as part of The Til Dawn Edition of Midnights on May 26, 2023.
+The song was met with mixed reviews; some critics praised it for what they deemed a wintry production and engaging lyrics, but others found Del Rey's contribution underwhelming.
+This response influenced Swift to release a "More Lana Del Rey" version, as part of The Til Dawn Edition of Midnights on May 26, 2023.
 "Snow on the Beach" peaked at number three on the Billboard Global 200 and number four on the US Billboard Hot 100, where it marked Del Rey's highest-peaking song.
-It also reached the top ten and received certifications in Australia, Canada, New Zealand, Portugal, and the United Kingdom.
+It also reached the top 10 and received certifications in Australia, Canada, New Zealand, Portugal, and the United Kingdom.

-Background
+Background and production

-Lana Del Rey features on the track.
+Lana Del Rey (pictured in 2014) features on the track.

 On August 28, 2022, the American singer-songwriter Taylor Swift announced her tenth studio album at the 2022 MTV Video Music Awards; she soon revealed the album's title, Midnights, and its cover on social networks but the track-list was not revealed.
 Swift's longtime collaborator Jack Antonoff, who had worked with her since her fifth studio album 1989 (2014), was confirmed as a producer on the album by a video posted to her Instagram account on September 16, titled "The making of Midnights".

 On September 21, Swift began unveiling the album's track-list in a randomized order through a short 13-episode video series on TikTok, titled Midnights Mayhem with Me.
 In each episode, Swift rolls a lottery cage containing 13 ping pong balls numbered from one to thirteen, each representing a track of Midnights, and when a ball drops out, she announces the title of the corresponding track on the album through a telephone.
 In the final episode on October 7, Swift announced the fourth track, "Snow on the Beach", and that it features the American singer-songwriter Lana Del Rey, whom Swift had previously named as one of her favorite music artists.